 - Your experience working in teams and with others from different sectors, disciplines, cultures etc., and the specific skills and capacities that you believe are relevant and applicable to the program.

 - The gifts or unique strengths you can bring to the program; and

 There are three options for your Writing Sample:

-- You may include a recent (within the last 2 years) writing sample from your academic work that includes citations and has been assessed by an instructor.
-You are encouraged to include the instructor comments and final assessment, though this is not required.
+- You may include a recent (within the last 2 years) writing sample from your academic work that includes citations and a list of references.

 - If you do not have a recent writing sample on file, you may write an original, maximum 500-word academic essay addressing the question: “What is my leadership philosophy?”
 Your writing should be clearly organized, should take a position substantiated with evidence from academic books and/or peer-reviewed articles, and use examples from your relevant life experience.
 The paper should be formatted using APA 6 style, which is the preferred referencing style in the School of Leadership Studies.
 (Note that a sample APA essay is also available through Owl Purdue.